lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 We will first calculate the individual human compactness score for each voter in the Red district.
 Figure \ref{hc_r1} illustrates this for the top-left voter, R1.
-First, we find the sum of driving durations between R1 and his fellow co-districtors R2 and R3.
+First, we find the sum of distances between R1 and his fellow co-districtors R2 and R3.
 This sum, $5 + 6$, forms the denominator of the human compactness score.

 ![Human compactness measure for voter R1
 \label{hc_r1}](img/human_compactness_2a.png)